wrandtkeflvc/fl_islandora_forms/StagedForDeployment_DateIssuedFixIIDfixAndMODS_3_6/README.txt

 All the changes have been made.

 As of Sept.
 15, 2016, MODS Simple Entry IID 3_6.xml has been tested and is fine to use on Islandora sites.

+Deployment log:

+- Sept.
+19, 2016:  Wilehlmina installed this on islandora-dev , and on islandora-test.
+Gail Lewis will add a code change there to require that the form with element name "id_otheridentifiers" not have any identifiers with type="IID" in it, and give an error message on saving if one is found.
+- Not yet deployed on production sites.